UNDERINSURED MOTORIST CLAIMS ATTORNEY IN FRESNO, CALIFORNIA

 WHAT HAPPENS WHEN THE AT-FAULT DRIVER DOES NOT HAVE ENOUGH INSURANCE?

-California and many other states allow drivers to buy higher limits of coverage to cover them in cases where their injuries and damage are more than the at-fault driver’s insurance limits.
+California and many other states allow drivers to buy higher coverage limits to cover them in cases where their injuries and damage are more than the at-fault driver’s insurance limits.
 This type of coverage is called underinsured motorist coverage or sometimes just “UIM”.
-It is insurance to cover you, your passengers and even your dependents or those the injured person cares for, in situations where the at-fault driver or car owner does not have enough insurance to cover the bodily injury and property damages claims.
+It is insurance to cover you, your passengers, and even your dependents or those the injured person cares for in situations where the at-fault driver or car owner does not have enough insurance to cover the bodily injury and property damages claims.
 Like uninsured motorist coverage, where the at-fault driver or owner does not have any coverage, drivers can also buy underinsured motorist coverage that also provides coverage in hit-and-run type accidents.

-OUR FRESNO, CA PERSONAL INJURY LAW FIRM PROVIDE THE FOLLOWING PRACTICE AREA:
+OUR FRESNO, CA, PERSONAL INJURY LAW FIRM PROVIDES THE FOLLOWING PRACTICE AREAS:

 - Car Accidents